 “Okay, so, just like we practiced, okay?”
 I whisper to Bigote.

 “Of course, Dan.
 No need to worry.
 I have done thorough research.”

 We get to the conveyor belt thing and begin doing the undressing dance.
-I put my little duffle bag on the conveyor belt.
+I put my little duffle bag on the conveyor belt, and Bigote puts his on.
 Soon I’m being waved through the metal detector, which thankfully doesn’t beep.
-I look behind me, and see that Bigote is fumbling with his belt, which is really difficult to take off because wearing a giant brass belt-buckle shaped like the state of Texas.
+I look behind me, and see that Bigote is fumbling with his belt, which is really difficult to take off because wearing a giant brass belt-buckle.
 Jesus…

 “Sir, is this your bag?” he says.